-- New & second-year umpires are also encouraged to attend the District 4 umpire training session on Sunday, March 17 from 4:00 PM to 6:00 PM at the Edgewood High School lower gym
+- New & second-year umpires are also encouraged to attend the District 4 umpire training session on Date TBD at Location TBD (time TBD)

-- Spring/summer season – training for experienced umpires: It is highly recommended that experienced umpires attend the District 4 umpire training session on Sunday, March 17 from 4:00 PM to 6:00 PM at the Edgewood High School lower gym
+- Spring/summer season – training for experienced umpires: It is highly recommended that experienced umpires attend the District 4 umpire training session on Date TBD at Location TBD (time TBD)

-- Fall ball – mandatory training for new umpires: As an introductory opportunity to umpiring, WMLL allows individuals that are 12 years-old or older (as of April 30, 2020) with no previous umpiring experience & that have not previously attended a WMLL-approved umpire training clinic to work Fall Ball games if they attend a single 70-minute training session on Tuesday, August 20 from 6:30-7:40 PM at the WMLL ballpark on Forward Drive.
+- Fall ball – mandatory training for new umpires: As an introductory opportunity to umpiring, WMLL allows individuals that are 12 years-old or older (as of April 30, 2022) with no previous umpiring experience & that have not previously attended a WMLL-approved umpire training clinic to work Fall Ball games if they attend a single 70-minute training session on Tuesday, August 17 from 6:30-7:40 PM at the WMLL ballpark.

 - The session will start in the WMLL picnic porch (near the concession stand) with a brief instructional session before heading out onto one of the fields.

 - After the fieldwork, the group will return to the picnic porch around 7:30 PM to discus ArbiterSports.com, WMLL’s online umpire scheduling system.

 - Parents are welcome to attend all or part of the training and are encouraged to listen in on the ArbiterSports.com presentation.